The International Commission on Nobility and Royalty

-(4) Because of their public attacks, rather than private communications, they have been the major offenders and aggressors in this situation, not us.
+(4) Because of their public attacks, rather than private communications, they have been the major offenders in this situation, not us.
 If an apology is needed, they need to apologize to us.

 (5) As to a legal binding agreement.
 Such is unnecessary as we keep our promises.
 They can, as requested, take down their web pages, we would then take down ours, and if they re-offend, we would merely open ours back up.
 They could do the same.
 It is as simple as that.

-We invite them to solve the problem in a way that is in harmony with Christian values and ideals, that which they should cherish, honor and cling to, and not make things worse by personal attacks!
+We invite them to solve the problem in a way that is in harmony with Christian values and ideals, that which they should cherish, honor and respect, and not be offenders by personal attacks using falsehood to boot!

 We regret that the Abbey has refused all our invitations to discuss things and do something

-reasonable about this whole situation.
+reasonable about this situation.
 They somehow think it is okay to indulge in dishonest defamation, slander and deceitful slurs.
-Why they do this is a complete mystery unless they are vengeful people who do not care about truth or honesty or what is right.
+Why they do this is a complete mystery unless they are vengeful judgmental people who do not care about truth or honesty or what is right.
 It is a sad state of affair.
-That is, instead of defending themselves and sticking to the core issues about their claims, they make personal attacks.
+That is, instead of defending themselves and sticking to the core issues about their claims, they attack people instead of sticking to principles.

 Fourth paragraph: This paragraph is an example of a personal attack, by name, using innuendo or insinuations in the wrongful attempt to discredit.
 They also complain of ". . . pious lectures on what he understands to be “Christian principles.”